danielabar/meblog/src/markdown/activerecord-dependent-options.md

 The test that attempts to destroy a book belonging to an author that has other books is where this issue could happen.
 If the associated author had been removed, that would leave the other books "orphaned".
 With a non nullable foreign key constraint on the Book model, this was not allowed.

-However, if the Book migration did not specify that author was a foreign key:
+However, if the Book migration allowed a nullable foreign key for author:

 ```ruby
 class CreateBooks < ActiveRecord::Migration[7.0]